-- Badass Baritone: His voice is very deep and authoritative.
+- Badass Baritone: His voice was very deep and authoritative.

 - Badass Driver: Was a trucker before he was an actor and did most of his own stunt driving.

-- Cool Old Guy: UNICEF ambassador, knight, and still incredibly charming.
+- Cool Old Guy: UNICEF ambassador, knight, and incredibly charming.

-- Fascinating Eyebrow: Probably does it better than Sean Connery.
+- Fascinating Eyebrow: He probably did it better than Sean Connery.

-- Gentleman Snarker: In real life, he's probably more of a snarker than Simon Templar and James Bond put together.
+- Gentleman Snarker: In real life, he was probably more of a snarker than Simon Templar and James Bond put together.

 - I Am Very British: Oh so very much.

 - Large and in Charge: He was 6' 1½" (1.87 m), only slightly shorter than the two previous Bonds.